jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 worksheet.filter_column()
 -------------------------

-.. py:function:: filter_column( col, expression )
+.. py:function:: filter_column(col, criteria)

    Set the column filter criteria.

    :param int col:          Filter column (zero-indexed).
-   :param string expression:  Filter criteria.
+   :param string criteria:  Filter criteria.

 The ``filter_column`` method can be used to filter columns in a autofilter